23 Best Things to Do in Rome, Italy (+Map of Top Sights)

 MUST DO: Walk on Via Sacra and see the (ruins of) some of the oldest buildings in Rome.

-If you want to get a better idea of what the city of Rome looked like two 2000 years ago, there’s no better place to be than the Roman Forum (Forum Romanum).
-This is a huge archeological site right next to the Colosseum (and included with the same ticket).
+To step back in time and experience what the city of Rome looked like 2000 years ago, there’s no better place to be than the Roman Forum (Forum Romanum).

-This is also the best place in the city to understand what people mean by the ‘dust of centuries’.
-The entire site lies much deeper than the current street level.
-Note the famous ‘hanging’ door of The Temple of Antoninus and Faustina, with no steps leading to it.
-This shows how the street level has changed during the centuries.
+The Forum also offers a unique glimpse of the “dust of centuries.”
+The site lies much deeper than the current street level, and you can spot the famous ‘hanging’ door of the Temple of Antoninus and Faustina, showing how much the street level has changed over time.

-We took this tour that included the Colosseum underground and all the other levels, as well as Palatine Hill and the Roman Forum, and we were really glad we did.
-This was not the first time we visited these places, but we learned so much and saw so much more than on the previous individual (unguided) visits.
-Highly recommended.
+We took a small group tour that included a guided visit to the Colosseum (incl. the Underground and the Arena Floor), Palatine Hill, and the Roman Forum, and we were really glad we did.
+This was not the first time we visited these places, but we learned so much and saw so much more than on the previous unguided visits.
+If this is your first time in Rome, do yourself a favor and book a tour!

 Best places to visit in Rome - Forum Romanum